leidi2004/100-days-of-code/log.md

 **Today's Progress**: I did most of the logic.

-**Thoughts**: Is complicated for me the mamagement of more than one button it tends, i learned with this project to use target and i'm trying to get used to the new logic of JavaScript after using java, it was one thing the easy projects in JS but this game is challenging me and giving me headache.
+**Thoughts**: Is complicated for me the management of more than one button it tends, i learned with this project to use target and i'm trying to get used to the new logic of JavaScript after using java, it was one thing the easy projects in JS but this game is challenging me and giving me headache.

 **Link(s) to work**: [Rock Paper Scissors](https://github.com/leidi2004/RockPaperScissors)